-2.4.5 Social assistance (Revenu minimum garanti) (bsacm_lu)
+2.4.7 Social assistance (Revenu Minimum Garanti & Revenu d'inclusion sociale) (bsacm\lu)

-The guaranteed minimum income can be either an integration allowance (indemnité d'insertion) or a supplementary allowance aiming to compensate the difference between the highest amounts of the guaranteed minimum income and the sum of the household resources.
-The simulation concerns only the supplementary allowance, the most current situation.
-The integration allowance can be considered as a salary.
+The guaranteed minimum income, which was available until 31st December 2018, could be either an integration allowance (indemnité d'insertion) or a supplementary allowance (allocation complémentaire) aiming to compensate the difference between the highest amounts of the guaranteed minimum income and the sum of the household resources.
+Since 1st January 2019, the social inclusion income (REVIS for REVenu d'Inclusion Sociale) replaces the guaranteed minimum income, always with two components: the inclusion allowance which replaces the supplementary allowance and the activation allowance instead of the integration allowance.
+By this changes, the aim is to improve certain points such as establishing a coherent system between stabilization, social activation and reintegration policies or acting against the poverty of children and single-parent families.
+Thereby, maximum amounts of the inclusion allowance increase for families with children and/or with one parent.

+The simulation concerns only the supplementary/inclusion allowance, the most current situation.
+The integration/activation allowance can be considered as a salary.

-The domestic unit for the calculation of resources is defined by the "de facto" community of all the persons living in the same common household, obviously disposing of a common budget and unable to provide evidence that they live elsewhere (tu_bsa_lu).
+The domestic unit for the calculation of resources is defined by the "de facto" community of all the persons living in the same common household, obviously disposing of a common budget and unable to provide evidence that they live elsewhere $(tu\bsa\lu)$ .

-For social assistance a dependent child is defined as a person less than 18 years old or less than 27 years old and in education or disabled.
+For social assistance a dependent child is defined until 31st December 2018 as a person less than 18 years old or less than 27 years old and in education or disabled, and since 1st January 2019 as a person less than 25 years old.

 The eligibility conditions concern i) residence (persons resident on Luxembourg territory and having resided in the country for at least 5 years during the last 20 years.
-This residence condition is not required for EU or EEA citizens or for refugees); ii) age (with effect from 25 years; exceptions for persons unable to work, those who are looking after a child or an invalid); iii) willingness to work (to be ready to participate in active measures); iv) should not have abandoned or reduced his work of his own free will, without giving important and real justifications or should not have been dismissed for serious reasons.
+This residence condition is not required for EU or EEA citizens or for refugees); ii) age (with effect from 25 years; exceptions for persons unable to work, those who are looking after a child or an invalid); iii) have resources below the REVIS scale for their household community; iv) willingness to work (be registered with the Employment Development Agency (ADEM) and actively seek employment); v) should not have disqualifying criteria (abandonment or reduction of work, non-respect of the collaboration agreement with ADEM, have been dismissed for serious reasons...).

 The resources taken into account are the entire gross revenue of the household, possessions and replacement or supplementary social security benefits.
-Family allowances, maternity benefits, long-term care benefits and professional income of children less than 25 years old up to the guaranteed minimum income for a person living alone (€1,348.18/month, €1,401.18/month in 2018) are not taken into account.
+Family allowances, maternity benefits, long-term care benefits and professional income of children less than 25 years old up to the guaranteed minimum income for a person living alone ( $\leq 1,348.18$ /month in 2016, $\leq 1,452.00$ /month in 2019) are not taken into account.
 However, to avoid inactivity traps, up to 30% of the reference minima are disregarded from the professional incomes and replacement incomes to compute the resources.